MysteriesOfImmortalPuppetMaster/MysteriesOfImmortalPuppetMaster.github.io/CODE_OF_CONDUCT.md

 ## Our Pledge

-We as members, contributors, and leaders pledge to have fun :)

-uhhh, don't be rude and give me stars
+We as members, contributors, and leaders pledge to have fun, not be rude and give me start :)